multinormal/FuturesKit/README.md

 You are encouraged to contribute to FuturesKit with a focus on identifying and fixing bugs rather than adding major new features and making FuturesKit more complex.
 If you find a bug, please write a unit test that exercises that bug and create a pull request.
-Ideally, please create a second pull request based on that unit test that fixes the bug.
+Ideally, please create a second pull request based on the unit test that fixes the bug.

 To build FuturesKit, check out the repository and run `swift build`.
 To run the unit tests, run `swift test`.

 ## Documentation